sc-ventures/cloudbreak-documentation/docs/vm-launch.md

 #### Cbd Cannot Get VM's Public IP

 By default the `cbd` tool tries to get the VM's public IP to bind Cloudbreak UI to it.
-But if `cbd` cannot get the IP address during the initialization, set the appropriate value in the `Profile` file using the `PUBLIC_IP` variable.
+But if `cbd` cannot get the IP address during the initialization, you must set it manually.
+Check your `Profile` and if `PUBLIC_IP` is not set, add the `PUBLIC_IP` variable and set it to the public IP of the VM.
 For example:

 <pre>export PUBLIC_IP=192.134.23.10</pre>

->>>>TO-DO: How would I know that cbd cannot get the public IP?

 #### Permission or Connection Problems